Skip to main content Skip to office menu Skip to footer

 Subcommittee on Employee Relations

-The Subcommittee on Employee Relations (SER) assists the legislature by providing interim approval of negotiated agreements, arbitration awards, and compensation plans for employees in the executive branch.
-It also monitors the state civil service system and makes recommendations regarding certain state and local government salaries.
+The Subcommittee on Employee Relations (SER) assists the legislature by monitoring collective bargaining agreements for state employees and compensation plans for unrepresented employees in the executive branch.
+It also monitors the state civil service system and can make recommendations regarding the collective bargaining process.
 (Minnesota Statutes 3.855)

 State Employee Negotiations